about community suicide prevention

 Tina Wheatley

-I was born and lived most of my life in Pocatello.
-We became involved in suicide prevention after attending the SOSL support group after the loss of our son.
+Tina was born and lived most of her life in Pocatello before moving to Idaho Falls.
+She became involved in suicide prevention after attending the SOSL support group after the loss of her son.
+Tina is passionate about suicide prevention and spreading awareness.

 Russ Wheatley